wandb/docs/docs/guides/launch/setup_launch.md

 The launch agent environment is independent of a queue's launch target resource.
 :::

-The following YAML snippet lists the required keys you must specify for your agent configuration:
+The following YAML snippet lists the required keys you must specify in your agent configuration:

 ```yaml title="~/.config/wandb/launch-config.yaml"
 # W&B entity (i.e. user or team) name